keu/docs/astro/create-deployment.md

 2. Click **Deployment**.
 3. Complete the following fields:
     - **Name**: Enter a name for your Deployment.
-    - **Astro Runtime**: Select the Astro Runtime version.
-The latest version of Astro Runtime is selected by default.
+    - **Astro Runtime**: By default, the latest version of Astro Runtime is selected.
+The Astro Runtime versions provided in the Cloud UI are limited to patches for the most recent major and minor releases.
+Deprecated versions of Astro Runtime aren't available.

+        To upgrade the Astro Runtime version for your Deployment, you’ll need to update your Docker image in your Astro project directory.
+For more information about upgrading Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).

     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro Cluster in which you want to create this Deployment.
 4. Optional.
 Edit the Deployment resource settings.
 See [Configure Deployment Resources](configure-deployment-resources.md).